Swimming from a Boat: Georgia Boat Injury Lawyer Discusses Safe Swimming

 3. The Deep End.
 In the lake, you are always in the deep end.
 In a pool, you can always grab the side of the pool or go to the shallow end.
 In the lake, you can tire out and there are constant currents that can pull you away from the boat.
 For this reason, you should always wear a life jacket, or Personal Floatation Device (PFD), when swimming from a boat.

-At Breakfield & Associates, Attorneys, our Georgia Boating Law Attorneys welcome any questions about family lake safety and boating law.
-If you, a family member or friend has been injured due to a boating accident, please Call or Email us about any questions you may have about Georgia Boating law safety violations.
+At A. Bishop Law, our Georgia Boating Law Attorney welcomes any questions about family lake safety and boating law.
+Please Call or Email us about any questions you may have about Georgia Boating law safety violations.
 Your initial consultation is free and confidential.